devkral/django-fast-ratelimit/README.md

 -   block: raise a RatelimitExceeded exception
 -   replace: ignore potential old ratelimit object atttached to object and just replace it

+why only async methods have wait?
+It doesn't really block (only the userlandthread).
+In contrast to its sync equivalent it doesn't block the webserver significantly

 Example: decorate_object

 ```python